jbolonski/backgrounder/README.md

 Saves your current desktop background settings to a backup file.
 This includes:

-- Current wallpaper image path
+- Wallpaper image path for each monitor
 - Background color (RGB values)
-- Wallpaper style and tile settings
+- Wallpaper style, position, and tile settings

 The settings are saved to: `%USERPROFILE%\desktop_background_backup.json`